a-mooney/Portfolio/index.md

 ## Welcome to Abi's Portfolio Page

-I'm still in the process of developing this page, but can't wait to show off all that I can do.
+I'm still in the process of developing this page, but eager to get my content up.
 Thanks for stopping by!